elasticluster/elasticluster/README.md

 ```

 ## Configuration
 After the software is installed you'll need to create a configuration file.
 You'll find a configuration template along with its description [here](docs/config.template.ini).
+When running elasticluster the first time it will copy the configuration template to `~/.elasticluster/config.cfg`.
 The following shows a basic configuration to connect to OpenStack, please consider the template for details and further options:
 ```
 [cloud/mycloud]
 provider=ec2_boto